 “But she’s also similar, in that that’s what she believes is right, and she doesn’t let anything — not anyone else or their ideas about a way of life that might be better — stop her from doing exactly what she thinks she should be doing.
 She’s so dedicated to what she believes is her calling that, whenever I see her doing something else — which is mostly when I see her — she looks as if she’s forcing herself to take a break and would really rather be back at the clinic.
 She knows the health benefits of pacing herself, but she doesn’t really relax and enjoy anything.”

 Once again, Sano was not about to mention to Katsu that, back when Megumi had still thought there might be a chance at winning Kenshin’s heart and therefore that there was a point beyond maintaining her own health to the time she spent at the dojo, she’d seemed to enjoy her periods of rest much more and get a lot more out of them.
-Which was not to imply that Megumi had no feelings of friendship for the dojo inhabitants, but these days Katsu’s assessment of her activities was absolutely right: lacking a secondary purpose to pursue in her moments of relaxation, her primary purpose of helping and healing constantly drew her thoughts back to it when she was supposed to be giving herself a break.
+Which was not to imply Megumi had no feelings of friendship for the dojo inhabitants, but these days Katsu’s assessment of her activities rang true: lacking a secondary purpose to pursue in her moments of relaxation, her primary purpose of helping and healing constantly drew her thoughts back to it when she was supposed to be giving herself a break.

 Sano also wasn’t about to laugh out loud at how similar to his own interpretation of Katsu, so avid in researching political issues and writing and distributing his newspaper, was Katsu’s interpretation of Megumi.
 A new secondary purpose, Sano thought — to wit, a reciprocated romantic interest — would benefit them both, enrich both their lives.
 If something managed to arise between them, hopefully they could encourage each other in the proposed down-time, relax together and focus for brief periods on something other than their driving goals.
 Katsu obviously already observed that need in Megumi — surely she, with her medical acumen, would see it just as easily in him.

-But Sano didn’t necessarily have words in which to express all these thoughts, and anything that would even distantly refer to Megumi’s former interest in Kenshin was absolutely taboo anyway.
+But Sano didn’t necessarily have words in which to express all these thoughts, and anything even distantly referencing Megumi’s former interest in Kenshin must be absolutely taboo anyway.
 So what he said was, “Saitou’s kinda like that too.
 He’s a total workaholic, and sometimes he loses track of things he really should be doing for his own sake when he’s busy trying to dig up dirt on some politician he just knows is crooked or something.
 It’s good to kinda force him to do fun shit sometimes.”
 He grinned reminiscently.
 “But at the same time, you can’t help admiring that kind of drive.
 It makes me feel like I could be doing better myself at, you know… making things better.
 He lets me help him with his work sometimes, and that always… makes me feel like a better person too.
 A little, at least.”

 Katsu’s sigh seemed equal parts resigned and confused.
 “All right, I guess I can see why you enjoy that…” There was no way, after all, he could deny the appeal of helping to improve society, given that his own personal goals and beliefs tended in that direction.
 “But I still don’t understand how you can bear to stay with him.
 Because even recognizing good points about him doesn’t change the fact that he’s also harsh and demanding and unfeeling.”